Bachelor of Arts/Bachelor of Education (Primary)

 The Australian Government has introduced a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE), effective from July 2016.
 All Initial Teacher Education students across Australia will need to successfully complete the national literacy and numeracy test (LANTITE) prior to completing their course.
 In line with accreditation requirements, at SCU the test needs to be successfully completed prior to undertaking the final professional experience placement.

-Students complete a program of in-school professional teaching experiences during the course, culminating in an extended in-school development experience, to demonstrate their capabilities as primary school teachers.
+Students complete a program of in-school practical teaching experiences during the course, culminating in an extended in-school professional development experience, to demonstrate their professional capabilities as primary school teachers.

 Major areas of study

-Students can complete an eight-unit, work-ready specialisation, or a core teaching area, or choose from a suite of electives.
-Each provides an opportunity for students to shape their study towards their preferred employment.
+Students can complete an eight-unit specialisation in Learning and Support, or Aboriginal or Torres Strait Islander Education^, or a core teaching area, or choose from a suite of electives.
+Each provides an opportunity for students to shape their study towards their preferred employment or further study.

 The assessment methods vary from unit to unit.
 Most units use progressive assessment with grades typically allocated across a combination of tasks which are due at different times during the study period and sometimes include an end of period examination.
 Students are advised of assessment requirements for each unit, including clear guidelines, due dates, and the weighting for each assessment, at the commencement of each study period.